Managing ZooKeeper hosts

 ~/cloudapi/directory. -

 host_namesis an array of strings.
 Each string is the name of the host to restart.
-You can request it with the list of hosts in the cluster.You can request the cluster ID with the list of clusters in the folder.
+You can get the host names with the list of hosts in the cluster.You can get the cluster ID with the list of clusters in the folder.

 -